jacebenson/cedar/docs/versioned_docs/version-2.0/contributing-overview.md

 ## The Characteristics of a Contributor

 More than committing code, contributing is about human collaboration and relationship.
-Our community mantra is **“By helping each other be successful with Redwood, we make the Redwood project successful.”** We have a specific vision for the effect this project and community will have on you — it should give you superpowers to build+create, progress in skills, and help advance your career.
+Our community mantra is **“By helping each other be successful with Cedar, we make the Cedar project successful.”** We have a specific vision for the effect this project and community will have on you — it should give you superpowers to build+create, progress in skills, and help advance your career.

 So who do you need to become to achieve this?
 Specifically, what characteristics, skills, and capabilities will you need to cultivate through practice?
 Here are our suggestions: